AlmalkiHub/portfolio/README.md

 # Ali Almalki – Portfolio

-Welcome to my personal portfolio page.
+👋 Welcome to my personal portfolio page.

+---

+## 👨🏻‍💻 About Me
+I’m **Ali Almalki**, a **Data Scientist | AI Engineer** focused on turning ideas into useful AI applications.
+I enjoy building with Python, LLMs, and cloud services to solve real problems and create delightful user experiences.

+---

 ##  🤖 Creator of AI Projects